zeus97/landing-page/README.md

-# landing-page
+# Landing-page
-Landing page with ReactJS
+Landing page for a music app created with React.
+# Technologies used
+-HTML.
+-CSS.
+-Typescript.
+-React JS.